huelemeier/travel-distance/README.md

 We combine three walker conditions (approaching vs. leaving vs. static), two ground conditions (gravel vs. stripes) with six traveled distances (4.00 m, 5.66 m, 8.00 m, 11.31 m, 16.00 m, 22.63 m), and two different self-motion speeds (equally fast as the walkers vs. unequally fast as the walkers).
 This combination of variables results in 72 trials.
 We repeat the stimulus combinations five times giving 360 in total.

 ### Distance estimation // Procedure
-Participants' task is to reproduce the traveled distance by placing a point-light walker on a blue line from a red starting line (at 2.624 m) as far as they went before ('adjust-to-target'-paradigm; Lappe & Frenz, 2009).
+Participants' task is to reproduce the traveled distance by placing a point-light walker on a blue line from a red starting line (at 2.624 m) as far as they went before ('adjust-to-target'-paradigm: Lappe et al. 2007; Lappe & Frenz, 2009).
 Moving the walker in-depth immediately rescales it according to its position in depth.
 This rescaling should help participants receive a better depth impression, thus, increasing estimation accuracy.
 ![distance estimation with walker on the estimation line](https://user-images.githubusercontent.com/69513270/182351519-199879d5-9e5f-4dc4-bfdb-97191539c257.png)

 Depending on travel distance and velocity, a trial lasts between 5 and 28 seconds.
 To avoid fatigue effects we divide the experiment into four sessions on two days.
 So when entering the session number, make sure to choose a number between 1 and 4.
 Trials are blocked according to the ground type (gravel vs stripes).
 We assigned participants alternatingly to start their session with either the gravel or stripes ground type.